gqlcms/XWWNano/README.md

 cd TransferTree
 ```

-The TransferTree part is used to transfer the ntuple file to new tree with branches you needed.
+The TransferTree part is used to transfer the ntuple file to new tree with branches you needed, based on RDataFrame.
+See reference:<https://root.cern/doc/master/classROOT_1_1RDataFrame.html>, the example code shows how to transfer a test root file to a output file with new tree we wants.
+By running:
 ```bash
 source Tool/TransferTree/TransferTree.sh
 ```
+The test input file named HWW2q_3m_Skim.root can be transfered to a output file HWW2q_3m_Tree.root, with a new tree (NewTree) and new branch (deepWH) in it.